This is a redrafted version of a story that originally appeared in ‘Children, Churches and Daddies Magazine’ v.277.

 ‘When do we go in?’

 The trucks starting up must have sounded like an avalanche breaking free to the crowd filling the valley below, but not one of them turned round.
 Horse doubted they could even if they’d wanted to.
 They were staring at the Mill like they could see worlds in every sweep of its blades.
-Horse caught himself staring, there was so much to look at as they went round, and round, never stopping, never pausing.
+Horse caught himself staring too, there was so much to look at as they went round, and round, never stopping, never pausing.
 He could barely take his eyes away.
-By the time the trucks reached it Horse had lost count of how many bodies he’d heard bounce under their bumpers.
+By the time the trucks reached it Horse had lost count of how many bodies he’d heard bounce under the bumpers.

 ‘It’s Ok Mr. It wants us to go talk to it.’

 He was holding the hand of the girl Horse had talked to in the gambling conurb, and they were headed toward the sparks from the machine tearing men and women into scraps.